-The 150 Startups Pitch Competition is designed to identify the most promising first-time entrepreneurs at Alberta’s 26 publicly-funded post-secondary institutions.
+The 150 Startups Pitch Competition is held during the Innovation Rodeo (July 11-15, 2022) and is designed to identify the most promising first-time entrepreneurs at Alberta’s 26 publicly-funded post-secondary institutions.

 Students chosen to represent their post-secondary institution compete for $25,000 in cash and often additional prizes.

-Contestants are either chosen by their school as one of that school’s most promising first-time entrepreneurs or earn their way in by winning a spot via the 2020 Landing Page Competition.
+Contestants are chosen by their school as one of that school’s most promising first-time entrepreneurs.

 Contestants must meet the requirements of the first two Lean Startup challenges to compete in the pitch competition, that last year gave away $25,000 in cash and $36,000 US in scholarships to attend Silicon Valley’s top entrepreneurship program.

-We’re not focused on great ideas or great pitches.
+We’re not focused on grand ideas or great pitches.
 Instead, what we’re searching for those who are highly likely to become great entrepreneurs.
 That’s why the scoring rubric – below – is weighted 70% towards the entrepreneur and only 30% towards their idea.
-These entrepreneurs then go on to become role models, advisors, mentors and investors in the future generation of first-time student entrepreneurs.
+These entrepreneurs then become role models, advisors, mentors and investors in the future generation of first-time student entrepreneurs.

 - Pitches are 5-minutes long